 A post shared by Dumbleyung Mini Mall (@dumbleyungminimall) on

-You don’t expect to find a food truck in a country town, but Happy Little Caravan is right at home serving coffee, smoothies, toasted sandwiches, wraps and more.
-Check out the native species painted large on Newdegate’s silos – a western bearded lizard, thigh spotted tree frog, mallee fowl and red-tailed phascogale – then pop in to the Hainsworth Museum (open Thursdays 11.00am - 4.30pm), which bears a carefully recreated 1950s general store; they’ve even reprinted the labels on the rosella tomato ketchups to be authentic.
+You don’t expect to find a food truck in a country town, but Happy Little Caravan is right at home serving coffee, smoothies, toasted sandwiches, wraps, and more.
+Check out the native species painted large on Newdegate’s silos – a western bearded lizard, thigh spotted tree frog, mallee fowl, and red-tailed phascogale – then pop into the Hainsworth Museum (open Thursdays 11am - 4.30pm), which bears a carefully recreated 1950s general store; they’ve even reprinted the labels on the rosella tomato ketchup to be authentic.

 Perth muralist @brentonsee emblazoned the native mallee fowl on canvas on Newdegate's towering silos.
 Have you seen it? 📷@bgshaylor . . . #publicsilotrail #seeaustralia #streetartglobe #justanotherdayinwa #publicart #newdegate #instaart #westernaustralia @australiasgoldenoutback #siloarttrail #art #australianart #wildlife #malleefowl @australia @westernaustralia

 A post shared by The PUBLIC Silo Trail (@publicsilotrail) on